Waldorf Astoria Residences Dubai Downtown to mark first standalone residence outside of the U.S.

 The Residences will further position Hilton’s award-winning hospitality brand at the forefront of innovation and luxury.
 Along with signature resident services and over 100 years of world-class hospitality and exclusive Residence Owner Benefits including elite Hilton Honors status and more, residents will be able to enjoy the very best of Dubai’s most iconic attractions and premier luxury shopping, award-winning dining, and destination offerings such as the Burj Khalifa and world-famous Dubai Mall, all easily accessible within walking distance from Waldorf Astoria Residences Dubai Downtown.

-For more information about Waldorf Astoria Residences Dubai Downtown, please visit www.waresidencesdubai.com or contact the sales team at +971 4 2566409.
+For more information about Waldorf Astoria Residences Dubai Downtown, please visit www.waresidencesdubai.com or contact the sales team.

 About Hilton